-In this brochure you'll find some important information about natural gas to help you enjoy all its benefits safely in your home.
+In this brochure you'll find important information about using natural gas safely.

-If you have more questions, please call us on 133 466.
+If you have more questions, call us on 133 466.

 What is natural gas?

 Natural gas is a colourless and odourless fossil fuel consisting mainly of methane CH4, which is the simplest hydrocarbon.
 It is formed by decomposing organic matter trapped in porous rock beneath the surface of the earth.